 Regularly set aside time to review recent experiences, evaluate how revision is progressing and use this process to refine your vision, amend your strategy and take fresh action.

-Effective revision is not only about studying alone, but also about making the most of social learning environments.
+Effective revision is not just about studying alone.
+It’s also about making the most of social learning environments.
 Some aspects of revision (e.g. studying textbooks) are best completed alone in a quiet space where there are few distractions.
 This is known as self study.
 Other aspects of revision (e.g. enhancing your existing knowledge of topics) are best-suited to social environments where you can learn more interactively (e.g. by asking and answering questions).
 This is known as group study.

 One of the most effective ways to learn information is by teaching and explaining it to others.